Environmental Organization Community Analysis

 - A definition of the movement we are studying that includes the concepts of sustainability, environmental justice, and climate justice.

-- A publicly available database of organizations with basic information about their priorities, core activities, strategies, and challenges.
+- A publicly available directory of organizations with basic information about their areas of focus.

 - An analysis of the priorities and challenges present in the data from organizations.